 Drone Mapping and Monitoring

-Blue Ridge Services, Inc. received one of the earliest FAA 333 Exemptions in the waste industry, which gives our team the ability to provide drone mapping services to waste facilities.
-While other drone pilots can fly a waste facility site and provide general data, our team can interpret the high-quality data we gather and provide an operational-based perspective based on our decades of consulting at hundreds of facilities throughout the U.S., Canada, and abroad.
+With a strong focus on safety, efficiency, and airspace management, Blue Ridge Services, Inc. provides drone services for solid waste facilities across North America.
+While other pilots can fly a waste facility and provide general data, our team can interpret the high-quality data that we collect and provide an operational-based perspective built on our decades of consulting experience at hundreds of landfills, transfer stations, MRFs, and organics processing sites.

-Drone mapping can be paired with fill sequence planning, soil management planning, and density tests to provide comprehensive, practical planning resources.
+Drone mapping can be paired with fill sequence planning, airspace management planning, and density tests to provide comprehensive, practical planning resources.

 Infographic: Drones v.
 Traditional Aircraft